 The Program is open to students in good standing at any law school approved by the American Bar Association, and to graduates of an approved law school.
 For current students, applications for admission should be accompanied by a letter from the dean of the law school at which one is presently enrolled stating that he or she is in good standing.
 Practicing attorneys should present evidence of having graduated from an approved law school.

 WILL COURSE CREDIT TRANSFER?

 The University of Oklahoma College of Law became a member of the Association of American Law Schools in 1911, and has been on the approved list of the American Bar Association since this list was first published in 1923.
 ABA and AALS requirements will be met.
-Law schools whose students have attended previous sessions have approved the transfer of credits for the courses taken by their students.
+Law schools whose students have attended previous sessions have regularly approved the transfer of credits for the courses taken by their students through the OU Oxford Summer Program.
 Acceptance of any credit or grade for any course taken in the Program is subject to determination by the student's home school.

 APPLICATION AND PAYMENT DEADLINES

-Applications must be submitted before April 17, 2015 and will be accepted on a first-come, first-served basis.
+Applications must be submitted before April 15, 2016 and will be accepted on a first-come, first-served basis.
 Applications must be accompanied by a $500 deposit.
-The deposit will be refunded if students are not accepted.
+If a student is not accepted, his or her deposit will be refunded.
 The deposit will not be refunded if the student is accepted into the Program and does not attend for any reason.
 Checks should be made payable to the University of Oklahoma.

-Brasenose College will allocate rooms for students on June 1, 2015.
-Students withdrawing from the program after June 1, 2015 will be charged a cancellation fee of $5,000.
+Brasenose College will allocate rooms for students on June 1, 2016.
+Students withdrawing from the Program after June 1, 2016 will be charged a cancellation fee of $5,000.